Paradise Lost in Pisagua

 He hissed away a pair of menacing street dogs, part of a larger coterie that roamed the village at all hours, and waved me over.
 I declined a beer but was curious about the small company of men in his front room, huddled sullenly around a wooden table cluttered with cigarette butts, crushed beer cans, and half-empty bottles of orange fizz.
 Like Barabbas, they were artisanal fishermen, who make up most of Pisagua’s population today.
 Many of them had settled here in the nineties to cash in on the Asian shellfish export boom, though overfishing and the vagaries of El Niño had dwindled stocks and left them scraping for subsistence, harvesting algae as an alternative.
 A skinny teenager among the men stifled a smile, ducked his head in embarrassment at Barabbas’ drunken exuberance.
 Next to him, his father stood and nodded gruffly in my general direction.

 Later, another man came out of a backroom and started to speak, slurring heavily.
 Barrabas was quick to take offense.
 “Don’t talk like you’re an indio.”
 Then, to me: “Indio, you know?
 Un tonto.”
 A fool.
-I glanced at the other men to see if they had registered the derogatory reference to Native Americans, but their faces were blank.
+I glanced at the other men to see if they had registered the derogatory reference, but their faces were blank.

 “Do you know who Barabbas is?” he asked.
 I didn’t.

-“He’s a man from the Bible,” he said, and launched into an explanation, mostly incoherent.
+“He’s a man from the Bible,” he said, and launched into a long, mostly incoherent explanation.

-Later, I would google Barabbas.
+Back in my room that night, I would google Barabbas.
 What kind of a man would name himself after the man that Pontius Pilate freed, over Jesus?
-The kind, it seems, who’s been in prison.
+Well, the kind who had been in prison.

 “Four times,” Barabbas boasted, and paused, to let it sink in.
 “I was caught stealing.
 But never for myself, you know.
 I didn’t know what it meant to work.
 But now, look at me.”